maksimdrachov/zephyr-rtos-tutorial/README.md

      </p>
    </a>

-This repository contains a step-by-step guide that teaches you how to use Zephyr RTOS.
+A step-by-step guide that teaches you how to use Zephyr RTOS.
 It assumes:
 - no previous experience with RTOS
 - basic embedded electronics knowledge (GPIO, Timers, Interrupt,...)
 - knowledge of C